 Students enrolled in this program will receive the B.A. degree after four years and the M.A. degree at the end of the fifth year.
 However, this is a combined degree program; in order to be able to complete the two degrees in five years, it will be necessary for the student to submit a carefully thought out and integrated study plan for the final two years at the time of application to the program.

-Students will be encouraged to declare their interest in the program as early as sophomore year, but application to (deadline for application is March 1st) and acceptance into the program will normally be by April 7th of the junior year.
-For seniors, the application deadline to submit to the department is December 1st. with acceptance to the program by January 31st. of their Senior year).
+Students will be encouraged to declare their interest in the program as early as sophomore year, but the application deadline is March 1 of their senior year.
 Admission to the program will be based on both departmental recommendation and academic record.
 Departments will set their own requirements for admission into the program, which will be administered by a committee of the Graduate Council.

 Wesleyan will not charge tuition for the fifth year.
 Tuition will however be charged for credits being used to make up an "upon completion" requirement.
 Students needing more than one year to complete the MA component of the program will pay an extension fee of $250 per semester.